bouzuya/backbone-pushstate-example/README.md

-Backbone PushState Example
+Backbone SPA PushState Example on S3
 ==============================================================================

-Backbone PushState Example.
+Backbone.js SPA PushState Example on S3.

 How to Build
 ------------------------------------------------------------------------------